When Will I See You Again

-"When Will I See You Again" is a song released in 1974 by American soul group The Three Degrees from their third album, The Three Degrees.
+"When Will I See You Again" is a song released in 1974 by American soul group the Three Degrees from their third album, The Three Degrees.
 The song was written and produced by Kenny Gamble and Leon Huff.
 Sheila Ferguson sang the lead, accompanied by Fayette Pinkney and Valerie Holiday.
-Billboard named the song #67 on their list of 100 Greatest Girl Group Songs of All Time.
+Billboard named the song number 67 on their list of 100 Greatest Girl Group Songs of All Time.

 Background

 Sheila Ferguson recalled that "the song was played to me by Kenny Gamble at the piano in 1973 and I threw a tantrum.
 I screamed and yelled and said I would never sing it.
 I thought it was ridiculously insulting to be given such a simple song and that it took no talent to sing it.
 We did do it and several million copies later, I realized that he knew more than me."
-She would later have a #60 hit with a solo remake of the track in 1994.
+She would later have a number-60 hit with a solo remake of the track in 1994.
 The song is unique in that every sentence is a question, heightening the overall effect and emotion.

-The Three Degrees performed the song at Prince Charles' 30th birthday party at Buckingham Palace in 1978.
+The Three Degrees performed the song at Charles III's 30th birthday party at Buckingham Palace in 1978 (when he was known as Prince Charles) as he had stated that the song was a favourite of his.

-Music video

-The YouTube music video of this song is blocked in the USA, United Kingdom, and Germany because of Sony Music Entertainment copyright grounds.

-The video is on YouTube, Feb.
-10, 2023

 Chart performance

 It was one of the most successful recordings of the "Philly Soul" era.
-In the U.S., "When Will I See You Again" peaked at #2 on the pop singles chart, behind "Kung Fu Fighting" by Carl Douglas.
-The song reached #1 on the adult contemporary chart, and #4 on the R&B chart in the US in the autumn of 1974.
+The first station in the United States to broadcast the song was WFIL AM 560 in Philadelphia courtesy of disc jockey George Michael.
+It would be his last day at WFIL before taking a gig at WABC Radio in New York.
+In the U.S., "When Will I See You Again" peaked at number 2 on the pop singles chart, behind "Kung Fu Fighting" by Carl Douglas.
+The song reached number 1 on the adult contemporary chart, and number 4 on the R&B chart in the US in the autumn of 1974.
 In the UK, it fared even better, spending two weeks at the top of the UK Singles Chart in August 1974.